by Aaron Browder, Open School staff

 A recent survey of 260 employers by the nonprofit National Association of Colleges and Employers, which includes both small firms and behemoths like Chevron and IBM, also ranks communication skills in the top three most-sought after qualities by job recruiters.
 They prize both an ability to communicate with one’s workers and an aptitude for conveying the company’s product and mission outside the organization.

 Moreover, social and emotional skills are far more complex than practical skills, and take a long, long time to master.
-Traditional education, which spends tremendous resources and years of kids’ lives teaching them to do simple things like read and calculate, would have us believe otherwise.
+Conventional education, which spends tremendous resources and years of kids’ lives teaching them to do simple things like read and calculate, would have us believe otherwise.
 But kids learn to read and do math quickly and painlessly when they are ready and truly interested.
 On the other hand, social and emotional affairs are minefields of confusion even for the most emotionally intelligent kids.
 That is why free children choose to spend so much time in social play.

 Practical skills, on the other hand, generally only become necessary later.
 We are sold the message that kids need to start practicing career skills early so they will develop mastery over time.
 If this is true, science really is more worthy than Pokemon, because one has the potential to become a career and the other does not.